Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 `pool rebootnode --all-start-task-failed` which will attempt to reboot the nodes that have entered this state.

-Please note that the start task requires downloading some files that are uploaded to your Azure Storage account with the command `pool add`.
-These files have SAS tokens which allow the Batch compute node to authenticate with the Azure Storage service to download the files.
-These SAS tokens have a finite expiration with a default of 30 days.
-You can adjust this expiration by modifying the setting `batch_shipyard`:`generated_sas_expiry_days` to your desired value if you expect your pool to last longer than the default.

 If the compute node fails to start properly, Batch Shipyard will automatically download the compute node's stdout and stderr files for the start task into the directory where you ran `shipyard`.
 The files will be placed in